 Add all of the ingredients to a mixing glass with ice and stir to chill.
 Strain into a chilled cocktail glass and garnish with a large twist of lemon peel.

 The recipe above appeared on Jeffery Morgenthaler’s blog in June 2009.
 His contribution to mixology goes way beyond this simple recipe, and his Norwegian Wood has already become a modern classic.
 As the story goes, he was challenged by an alcohol rep to create something with aquavit.
 It turned out so good, he featured it at Clyde Common and named it after his favorite Beatles song!
 If you aren’t familiar with aquavit, it’s a Scandinavian spirit akin to vodka flavored with caraway seeds and anise.
 Needless to say, it’s not exactly known for its mixability.
 Despite the challenge, he came up with this, and it’s a triumph.

 Aquavit is pretty easy to find, and there are often a couple of brands to choose from.
-I brought Krogstad home from House Spirits in Portland.
+We brought Krogstad home from House Spirits in Portland.
 Applejack which was featured in the Jack Rose is not as common, but you should be able to track it down.
 It has a history in the United States as old as the country itself.
 Sweet vermouth is everywhere, but Yellow Chartreuse, on the other hand, is the most elusive of these items.
-It's around, but it isn't as common as its green-tinted brother.
+It’s around, but it isn’t as common as its green-tinted brother.